rayes0/blog/content/anemoia/prologue.md

 Evan had known this particular girl since childhood.
 She was the same age as him, fifteen years old, and they went to the same school together for as long as Evan could remember.
 Their relationship now was a little complicated, any outsider who saw the two of them would think they were dating.
 Her name was Elena.

 "Hi Evan," Elena chimed in a cheerful voice.
-"How\'re are you doing with the piece?"
+"How're are you doing with the piece?"

 "Fine, I guess."
 Evan replied.
 Evan wasn't the type of guy to talk very much.
 You could say he was shy, but it was more like he didn't want to waste all the effort to speak.